eldskald/creative-block/README.md

 bin/install-dependencies
 ```

 This will install [raylib](https://github.com/raysan5/raylib) and [SDL2](https://wiki.libsdl.org/SDL2/FrontPage) on this project so you can compile it.
+You need [emsdk](https://emscripten.org/docs/getting_started/downloads.html) and its path on `.env` to compile it for web.
+If you don't have it, it will still work for the desktop versions.
+More info on the web version later.

 To erase dependencies and builds in case you want to redo everything, run:

 ```console
 make clean